LadonAl/LEA-FPGA/README.md

 # Update History

 #### 20-Jun-2019:
-the project simpy includes the key generator module.
+The project simpy includes the key generator module.
 This module so far only include combinational logic because I tried my best to avoid using memories.
 The project has not been tested on a proper FPGA yet.

+#### 24-Jun-2019:
+The project now includes the encryption rounds processor.
+It also supports decryption.

 # Symbols Used